Cyberlorians/Articles/MISPTISeutp.md

 *Pre-req* - Create a Ubuntu VM, I am using Azure for this use case.
 Don't need anything crazy to keep the cost low for this use case.
 Being this is owned by the SecOps team, the VM lives within my SecOps subscription in Azure.

+*Disclaimer* - You can use the default account that is created when you stand up the server, initially or create a user called MISP.
+Regardless, a user account named 'MISP' will be created during the install.
+I chose to use my default admin account and then change the password later for RDP access.

 ## This installs the MISP TI Platform

 ```
 # Ssh to the new Ubuntu VM.
 The following commands can be copied and pasted into the ssh session.